Save the Children: Continuing crises

-The 1950s saw a continuation of this type of crisis-driven work, with additional demands for help following the Korean War and the 1956 Hungarian Revolution, and the opening of new work in Africa, Asia and the Middle East in response to the decline of the British empire.
+The 1950s saw a continuation of this type of crisis-driven work, with additional demands for help following the Korean War and the 1956 Hungarian Revolution, and the opening of new work in Africa, Asia, and the Middle East in response to the decline of the British empire.

 Like other aid agencies, Save the Children was active in the major disasters of the era—especially the Vietnam War and the Biafra secession in Nigeria.
 The latter brought shocking images of child starvation onto the television screens of the West for the first time in a major way.
 The sort of mass-marketing campaigns first used by Save the Children in the 1920s was repeated, with great success in fundraising.

-Disasters in Ethiopia, Sudan, and many other world hotspots led to appeals which brought public donations on a huge scale, and a consequent expansion of the organisation's work.
+Disasters in Ethiopia, Sudan, and many other world hotspots led to appeals that brought public donations on a huge scale, and a consequent expansion of the organization's work.
 However, the children's rights-based approach to development originated by Jebb continues to be an important factor.
 It was used in a major campaign in the late 1990s against the use of child soldiers in Africa.

 During the 2014 Ebola outbreak in Sierra Leone, new cases outnumbered the available hospital beds in the country.
-Save the Children worked with the UK government's Department for International Development and Ministry of Defence to build and run a 100-bed treatment centre in Sierra Leone, as well as support an Interim Care Center in Kailahun for children who had lost their families to Ebola.
+Save the Children worked with the UK government's Department for International Development and Ministry of Defence to build and run a 100-bed treatment center in Sierra Leone, as well as support an Interim Care Center in Kailahun for children who had lost their families to Ebola.

-Contribution to UN Declaration of the Rights of the Child

-In 1923, Save the Children founder Jebb voiced her support for an international declaration that establishes universal rights for children by remarking that "I believe we should claim certain rights for the children and labour for their universal recognition, so that everybody—not merely the small number of people who are in a position to contribute to relief funds, but everybody who in any way comes into contact with children, that is to say the vast majority of mankind—may be in a position to help forward the movement."

-Jebb created an initial draft for what would become the UN Declaration of the Rights of the Child in 1923.
-It contained the following five criteria: